On the Todd Class of the Permutohedral variety: Introduction

 \subsection{Organization}

 This paper is organized as follows.
-In Section \ref{sec:prelim} we set the preliminaries.
-Our definition of the Chow ring is quite elementary, for a more in depth treatment of the subject of toric varieties see \cite{fulton}.
-In Section \ref{sec:spider} we define combinatorial diagrams that will be used to express formulas asserted in Theorem \ref{thm:main}.
-In section \ref{sec:gen} we present our explicit general formula followed by some applications in Subsection \ref{sec:bv}.
-Finally in Section \ref{sec:edge} we prove that the linear coefficient in the Ehrhart polynomial of any lattice generalized polyhedron is positive, providing an evidence to Conjecture \ref{conj:main}.
+In Section \ref{sec:prelim} we set the preliminaries about toric varieties in an elementary way.
+In Section \ref{sec:spider} we define combinatorial diagrams that will be used to express formulas asserted in our main result Theorem \ref{thm:main}.
+In Section \ref{sec:gen} we do some computations in the Chow ring that lead to our explicit general formula in Section \ref{sec:bv}.
+Section \ref{sec:ex} contains applications of our main theorem.
+Finally in Section \ref{sec:edge} we prove that the linear coefficient in the Ehrhart polynomial of any lattice generalized polyhedron is positive.